goobric/goMathSkills/README.md

     *   the median is 11 / 2 = 5.5

 ### Variance
-*   the variance is the measure of how spread out numbers are.
+*   the *Variance*  is the measure of how spread out numbers are.
 *   it is the *average* of the **squared differences** from the Mean.
 *   to calculate the variance follow these steps:
     *   work out the Mean (the simple average of the numbers)